ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-09-05-Sanger-Sequencing-preps-for-Acropora-Moorea-E5-project.md

 # Acropora

+## Sample Information

+Add sheet of all the samples you selected and their timepoints.

 ## Primer selection

 Hollie and Arianna have previously talked about the primers to use for *Acropora* species identification.
 Hollie previously tested some of the primers from the literature.
 Arianna have used both the PaxC (PaxC_intron_FP1 forward and PaxC_intron_RP1 reverse) and CRf/CO3r (CRF forward and CO3r reverse) which were avaliable in the lab previously while prepping *Acropora* samples in 2024.

-This time, Hollie recommended to use the [CRf/CO3r](https://github.com/AHuffmyer/moorea_symbiotic_exchange_2023/blob/main/data/dna/pcr/acr-primers/primer1-1.jpeg) (CRf forward and CO3r reverse) primer.
+This time, Hollie recommended to use the [CRf/CO3r](https://github.com/AHuffmyer/moorea_symbiotic_exchange_2023/blob/main/data/dna/pcr/acr-primers/primer1-.jpeg) (CRf forward and CO3r reverse) primer.
 |

 ### Crf/CO3r sequencing